Other Seabirds of The Petrel Station

 Tutukaka, New Zealand

-Beyond the core pelagic tubenose groups, The Petrel Station also encounters a wide range of other seabirds, from Grey Noddy and Little Penguin to Gannets, Terns, Gulls, and Shags.
+The Petrel Station also records a diverse supporting cast of other seabird species, from Grey Noddy and Little Penguin to Gannets, Terns, Gulls, and Shags, all adding to the diversity of the day.

 12